emdipressi/DH150-Assignment07-HighFidelity/README.md

 > “The menu has really good and relevant info!”

+> "The grey background might be kind of redundant.
+Keep it white or reduce the space."

 From the cognitive walkthrough, I got feedback about making some elements of the webpage larger, such as the search location and some of the text on the pages.
 In order to make things more apparent I changed the color, such as the warning on the homepage from grey to red, and I moved the search function to be in a higher spot on the drought conditions page.
 I also got mixed feedback on knowing what was clickable and what wasn’t i.e. are underlined words clickable or not.